Giving to the Social Research Library

 Our local practice aligns with the national standards set out by the American Library Association in the Library Bill of Rights and their guidance on religion and intellectual freedom.

-The Cabinet sets policies for and makes high-level strategic and operational decisions on Library-wide matters related to services that support the Library’s mission, but are not specifically Library services.
+The Library Leadership Team sets policies for and makes high-level strategic and operational decisions on Library-wide matters related to services that support the Library’s mission, but are not specifically Library services.
 This team communicates and engages with the entire organization and its partners to collectively advance the Library’s mission.
-You can read our team charter (PDF).

 Suzanne Wones